The burial legend

 Thus, what we can easily conclude from the cumulative historical data is that if burials of crucified Jews by other Jews were not in fact the general rule, which appears likely in light of this data, and indeed Craig agrees, there were, at the very least, numerous exceptions of proper burials allowed for Jewish crucified victims in the era Jesus was crucified, therefore no reason not to give written ancient documents illustrating such a burial the benefit of the doubt.

-Though we've established that such burials are historically plausible, skeptics seem to raise the historical bar well above how we typically treat other accounts recorded in ancient literature, especially accounts that are perfectly natural such as a burial, to them, this doesn't necessarily prove the burial story of Jesus itself is legitimate.
-However, to dismiss the story becomes an issue against both internal and external factors.
+Though we've established that such burials are historically plausible, skeptics seem to raise the historical bar well above how we typically treat other accounts recorded in ancient literature, especially accounts that are perfectly natural such as a burial.
 The primary external factor against a tomb legend theory is that it runs directly contrary to what actual extrabiblical textual and physical facts in regards to ancient Jewish burial tell us.
 The very idea of a Judean tomb burial alone is historical.
 To argue that the tomb burial was a legend not only presents problems with the foundation of the Christian movement and why and how it began, but the theory is actually less factually viable weighed against what we know of this era.
 Death and ritual was a very powerful and integral part of first century Judaism.
-Burial ritualism was much a part of second Temple Judean culture as cemetery burials have become a part of western culture, yet more so in the case of the former based on entrenched socioreligious beliefs.
+Burial ritualism was much a part of Second Temple Judean culture as cemetery burials have become a part of western culture, yet more so in the case of the former based on entrenched socioreligious beliefs.
 Archeological excavations confirm that there was no other common form of burial during the Hellenistic periods of the first century.
 Collective burial in this way was based on rather rigid customs influenced by religious beliefs of uncleanliness, strong Hellenistic ideologies, influences of individualism and individual identity, and even Jewish theology about resurrection.
 Rachel Hachlili states...

 "Burial in a family tomb as well as the importance of individual burial is evident in Jewish burial practices of the late Second Temple period.
 This is represented in the plan of the loculi tomb, which provides for individual burial of coffins, or ossuaries in loculi, and at the same time allows family members to be buried in the same tomb… The perception of individual burial for the entire population and not just for the upper classes, as in the Israelite period, is probably related to the increasing importance placed on the individual in contemporary Hellenistic society as the whole (Kurtz and Boardman 1971: 273) and to the Jewish belief in the individual resurrection of the body."